+Sernova's lead program is the clinical development of the Cell PouchTM for treatment of patients with insulindependent diabetes.
+A proof of concept, first in human clinical study to evaluate the Cell PouchTM with human donor islets, in insulin-dependent diabetic subjects with hypoglycemia unawareness who are receiving islet transplantation, has demonstrated initial safety data for the Cell PouchTM alone and with transplanted islets and survival of the well-vascularized islets within the Cell PouchTM.
+Furthermore, histological analysis demonstrated that islets transplanted into Sernova's Cell PouchTM are able to make insulin, glucagon and somatostatin, key hormones in the control of blood glucose levels.
+With these encouraging results, the Company was awarded a US\$2.45 million (approximately \$3.2 million) grant under an agreement with JDRF.
+The grant will support expansion of our Cell PouchTM diabetes clinical trials program in the United States.
 The Edmonton Protocol is the current standard of care cell-based treatment for insulin-dependent diabetic patients with hypoglycemia unawareness that involves infusing donor pancreatic islets, often from multiple donors, into a patient's liver portal vein, followed by life-long administration of immunosuppressive drugs to inhibit rejection of the transplant.
-Overall, benefits of islet transplantation may include a reduction in the incidence of hypoglycemia unawareness, a reduced requirement for exogenous insulin and reduced diabetes-induced microvascular damage and potential insulin independence.
-It is believed, however, following islet infusion that with portal vein delivery of islets, there is an initial significant reduction in surviving islets due to an immediate blood-mediated inflammatory reaction, which may damage and destroy a significant proportion of the islets infused into the portal vein.
+Overall, benefits of islet transplantation may include a reduction in the incidence of hypoglycemia unawareness, a reduced requirement for exogenous insulin and reduced diabetesinduced microvascular damage and potential insulin independence.
+It is believed, however, following islet infusion that with portal vein delivery of islets, there is an initial significant reduction in surviving islets due to an immediate blood-mediated inflammatory reaction ("IBMIR"), which may damage and destroy a significant proportion of the islets infused into the portal vein.
+Due to IBMIR and other factors, up to three pancreata are required to treat a single patient and achieve a reduction in insulin injections using the Edmonton Protocol.
 In addition, the proportion of patients with insulin-independence decreases over time likely due to continued islet destruction with multiple etiologies.
-A further limitation is that infusion of cells into the portal vein is limited to donor islets and is not amenable to advanced technologies such as glucose-responsive insulin producing stem cell derived cells or xenogeneic cells being developed to overcome the limited supply of donor islet cells, as these cell technologies must be transplanted into an implantable and retrievable medical device for safety reasons.
+A further limitation is that infusion of cells into the portal vein is limited to donor islets and is not amenable to advanced technologies such as glucoseresponsive insulin producing stem cell derived cells or xenogeneic cells being developed to overcome the limited supply of donor islet cells, as these cell technologies must be transplanted into an implantable and retrievable medical device for safety reasons.

-We believe the immediate blood-mediated inflammatory reaction ("IBMIR") may also be mitigated, using the Cell PouchTM.
-The therapeutic cells live within a tissue matrix surrounded by microvessels similar to the islets' natural microenvironment in the pancreas rather than being bathed in a constant flow of blood with immune reactive cells.
+We believe IBMIR may also be mitigated, using the Cell PouchTM.
+The therapeutic cells live within a tissue matrix surrounded by microvessels similar to the islets' natural microenvironment in the pancreas rather than being subjected to a constant flow of blood with immune reactive cells.
 This reduced inflammatory response should enable improved islet survival and potentially lead to the need to implant fewer islets or other sources of insulin producing cells.
-In the case of donor islets, this could potentially enable patients with diabetes to be treated with fewer donor pancreata than are currently being used.
-It can take up to three pancreata to treat a single patient and achieve a reduction in insulin injections using the Edmonton Protocol.
+This could potentially enable patients with diabetes to be treated with fewer donor pancreata than are currently being used in the Edmonton Protocol.